Elizabeth Marshall Holcombe

-STEM education for first-generation and underserved college students; teaching, learning, and assessment in higher education; leadership and organizational change in higher education
+Teaching, learning, and assessment in higher education; leadership and organizational change in higher education; STEM education for first-generation and underserved college students

 Elizabeth Holcombe graduated from Vanderbilt University with a double major in Political Science and Spanish.
 After teaching elementary school in Atlanta with Teach for America, she moved to New York City to pursue a Master's degree in Politics and Education at Teachers College.
 Upon completing her Master's degree, Elizabeth began working at Mercy College.
 Elizabeth managed several programs at Mercy, including a college access partnership, an academic advising and mentoring program, and a new co- and extra-curricular assessment initiative within the Division of Student Affairs.
 Currently, Elizabeth is pursuing her PhD in Urban Education Policy with a focus on Higher Education.

 - Research Assistant, Pullias Center for Higher Education, Rossier School of Education, University of Southern California, 2014 - Present

 - Provost's Fellow in Urban Education Policy, Rossier School of Education, University of Southern California, 2014 - Present

 - Senior Director of Student Success and Assessment Initiatives (Interim), Mercy College, 2014

 - Senior Director of PACT Program, Mercy College, 2012 - 2014

 - Director of School & Strategic Partnerships, Mercy College, 2011 - 2012

 - 2nd Grade Teacher and Kindergarten Teacher, Cleveland Avenue Elementary School, 2008 - 2010

 - Holcombe, E., & Kezar, A. (2017).
 Mental models and implementing new faculty roles.
 Innovative Higher Education.